apache/kafka/README.md

     ./gradlew clients:test --tests org.apache.kafka.clients.MetadataTest.testTimeToNextUpdate

 ### Running a particular unit/integration test with log4j output ###
 By default, there will be only small number of logs output while testing.
-You can adjust it by changing the `log4j.properties` in the test project directory.
+You can adjust it by changing the `log4j.properties` file in the module's `src/test/resources` directory.

-For example, if you want to see more logs for clients project tests, you can modify the line in `clients/src/test/resources/log4j.properties` to `log4j.logger.org.apache.kafka=INFO` and then run:
+For example, if you want to see more logs for clients project tests, you can modify [the line](https://github.com/apache/kafka/blob/trunk/clients/src/test/resources/log4j.properties#L21) in `clients/src/test/resources/log4j.properties` to `log4j.logger.org.apache.kafka=INFO` and then run:

     ./gradlew cleanTest clients:test --tests NetworkClientTest

-And you should see `INFO` level logs in the file under the `./clients/build/test-results/test` directory.
+And you should see `INFO` level logs in the file under the `clients/build/test-results/test` directory.

 ### Specifying test retries ###
 By default, each failed test is retried once up to a maximum of five retries per test run.
 Tests are retried at the end of the test task.
 Adjust these parameters in the following way: